 Prescott is a medium-sized city located in the state of Arizona.
 With a population of 41,899 people and 12 constituent neighborhoods, Prescott is the 22nd largest community in Arizona.

-Prescott is a decidedly white-collar city, with fully 85.71% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Prescott is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Prescott who work in office and administrative support (13.22%), healthcare (11.48%), and sales jobs (8.65%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Prescott is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Prescott is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Prescott who work in office and administrative support (13.72%), healthcare (9.90%), and sales jobs (9.26%).

-The citizens of Prescott are very well educated compared to the average community in the nation: 38.41% of adults in Prescott have a bachelor's degree or even advanced degree.
+The education level of Prescott citizens is very high relative to the national average among all cities (21.84%): 38.47% of adults in Prescott have a bachelor's degree or even advanced degree.